erwinkramer/synapse-dep-data-flows-func/README.md

    ![alt text](.images/functionapp.png)

 1. Create a `REST` linked service, pointing to your function app (via the `Base URL`), and the Entra ID app registration (via the `Microsoft Entra ID resource`):

    ![alt text](.images/linked-service.png)

 1. Create a managed private endpoint, pointing to the function app.
 The fqdn must match the Function App domain:

    ![alt text](.images/mpe.png)

-1. Create `Data flow` with a [dataset](https://learn.microsoft.com/en-us/azure/data-factory/concepts-datasets-linked-services?tabs=data-factory) based of a `REST` store, and select the `REST` linked service you created earlier.
+1. Create `Data flow` with a [dataset](https://learn.microsoft.com/en-us/azure/data-factory/concepts-datasets-linked-services?tabs=data-factory) based of a `REST` store, and select the `REST` linked service you created earlier:

    ![alt text](.images/dataflow.png)

-1. Finally, test your connection, this will actually use your system assigned identity and will attempt to call via your linked service.
+1. Finally, test your connection, this will actually use your system assigned identity and will attempt to call via your linked service:

    ![alt text](.images/test.png)